zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ![](P4_Wine_Quality_data_files/figure-html/pH-1.png)<!-- -->

 All wines have low pH.
 This makes sense since trough the fermentation process, acids are produced.
-The distribution seems simetrical or could be also considered bimodal with both peaks very close to each other.
+The distribution seems symmetrical or could be also considered bimodal with both peaks very close to each other.
 There seems to be a local maximum at around 3.2 and then another one at 3.35.
 The median value is 3.31, and most wines have a pH between 3.21 and 3.4.

 ## Sulphates